Sunday, October 6, 2024

 Above: Kristina.

-The tropes (in alphabetical order, just like on the website, and with explanations and specific examples on some):
+The tropes (in alphabetical order, just like on the website, and with explanations and specific examples on some; some of these are necessarily as conflicting and contradictory as Kristina herself was, and of them some are respectively lighter or darker than others):

-A Child Shall Lead Them: Kristina became queen of Sweden at barely six years old, although she/he/they didn't begin ruling personally until her/his/their eighteenth birthday on December 8 (Old Style), 1644.
+A Child Shall Lead Them: Kristina became queen of Sweden at barely six years old, although she didn't begin ruling personally until her eighteenth birthday on December 8 (Old Style), 1644.

 Abdicate the Throne: One of the defining and most famous (or infamous) moments of Kristina's whole life.